Heracleum persicum

 1- Pharmaceutical Industry

-Heracleum persicum essential oil offers significant benefits in the pharmaceutical industry due to its broad-spectrum antimicrobial activity against bacteria and fungi, with Minimum Inhibitory Concentrations (MICs) ranging from below 62.50 μg/mL to 6.25 mg/mL.
-It also demonstrates potent anticancer properties, including the inhibition of ovarian cancer cells (IC50 = 12.08 μg/mL) and tumor reduction (57.16% at 12 mg/mL).
-Its cardiovascular benefits are noteworthy, as it improves lipid profiles by lowering triglycerides, total cholesterol, and LDL-cholesterol while increasing HDL-cholesterol, comparable to the effects of lovastatin.
-Additionally, it exhibits analgesic and anti-inflammatory effects, making it useful for pain and inflammation management.
-Its antioxidant properties support immune function and cellular health, while gastrointestinal benefits include improved intestinal health and nutrient absorption.
-Furthermore, its potential antiepileptic effects suggest a role in neurological treatments.
+Heracleum persicum essential oil demonstrates broad-spectrum antimicrobial activity against bacteria and fungi, with Minimum Inhibitory Concentrations (MICs) ranging from below 62.50 μg/mL to 6.25 mg/mL.
+It shows potent anticancer effects, including inhibition of ovarian cancer cells (IC50 = 12.08 μg/mL) and significant tumor reduction (57.16% at 12 mg/mL).
+Cardiovascular benefits include lipid profile improvement by reducing triglycerides, total cholesterol, and LDL-cholesterol, while increasing HDL-cholesterol, comparable to lovastatin.
+The oil also exhibits analgesic and anti-inflammatory properties, supporting pain and inflammation management.
+Its antioxidant activity promotes immune function and cellular health, and it supports gastrointestinal health by improving intestinal function and nutrient absorption.
+Additionally, it may have antiepileptic potential relevant to neurological therapy.

 2- Cosmetic Industry